 You don’t have to be a diver to enjoy the amazing underwater world of Thailand!
-Snorkeling in Koh Tao is an an equally popular activity and you can see everything from reef sharks to sea turtles on a trip around the best snorkeling spots on the island!
+Snorkeling in Koh Tao (also known as Turtle Island!) is an an equally popular activity!
+Here you can see everything from reef sharks to sea turtles on a trip around the best snorkeling spots on the island.

 Although there are snorkeling trips which leave from Koh Tao, these are often overshadowed by the availability and popularity of diving trips!
 The major issue with an activity like scuba diving being so in demand is that the price skyrockets.
 Granted, you’ll be able to find some companies that offer discounts or slightly cheaper options than most, but when it comes to diving deep underwater, safety needs to be guaranteed and finding the best company can be expensive.

 Of course, if you’re on a short term holiday or already certified to dive then the expenses of a dive course might not be a factor.
 But as a couple of backpackers trying to budget money to travel through Southeast Asia, it was key for us to find an alternative.

 At our hotel and all around the island, was a large, very enticing advert for Oxygen Snorkeling Tours.
 The offer was for a morning or afternoon trip, both taking up around 6 hours to visit 5 different spots around the island of Koh Tao, including Nang Yuan Island.
 With great reports from fellow backpackers that we met who had done the tour, we decided to give it a go!

 Snorkeling Tour with Oxygen Koh Tao – A Review

 As we were super keen to explore Koh Tao’s snorkeling scene so we arranged to do both the morning and afternoon trips with Oxygen over the next few days.
 We opted for the afternoon trip first to get a lie-in, although the morning was only a couple of hours earlier.